 Coaches will keep players in small groups at practice to allow for physical distancing.
 All "high-touch" surfaces will be cleaned and disinfected regularly.
 Parents are encouraged to drop off their children and not stay during practices.
-Any parents who needs to stay much wear a mask and social distance at all times.
+Any parents who needs to stay must wear a mask and social distance at all times.
 In no event can any athlete have more than ONE parent/guardian stay during practice.

 Games will be scheduled with at least a 15 minute buffer to prevent overlap of participants.
 Games may end in a draw if time expires.
 Only one game (two teams) will be scheduled at any time.
 Players will not huddle at any point during the games or practices.
-Sportsmanship will continue in a touchless manner – no handshakes/slaps/fist bumps after games.
+Sportsmanship will continue in a touch-less manner – no handshakes/slaps/fist bumps after games.
 No parking lot or other gatherings will be permitted before or after games - once the game is over, please leave promptly.

 Spectators are required to wear masks or cloth face coverings that completely cover the nose and mouth.
 Spectators must stand at least 6 feet apart at all times.
 Each athlete may only have ONE spectator/guest watching the game.
 Spectators may not have snacks or drinks in the gyms.

-FAILURE TO FOLLOW THESE RULES, and/or those specific to any gym locations, WILL RESULT IN BEING ASKED TO LEAVE THE FACILITY.
+FAILURE TO FOLLOW THESE RULES, and/or those specific to any gym locations WILL RESULT IN BEING ASKED TO LEAVE THE FACILITY.